ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 The shared memory can be used to improve performance in two ways.
 It is possible to avoid extra reads from the memory when several threads in the same block need the same data (see stencil code) or it can be used to improve the memory access patterns like in the case of matrix transpose.

+.. admonition:: Memory, Execution - In short
+   :class: dropdown

+   - GPUs consist of streaming processors (SPs) grouped together in units, such as Streaming Multi-Processors (SMPs) in CUDA architecture.
+   - Work on GPUs is done by launching threads, with each thread executing an instance of the same kernel, and the execution order is not defined.
+   - Threads are organized into blocks, assigned to an SMP, and cannot be split, and there is no communication between threads in different blocks.
+   - Each SMP contains shared memory, which acts as a user-controlled cache for threads within a block, allowing efficient data sharing and synchronization.
+   - The shared memory can be used to avoid extra memory reads when multiple threads in the same block need the same data or to improve memory access patterns, such as in matrix transpose operations.
+   - Memory accesses from global GPU memory are performed per warp (groups of threads), and loading data from GPU memory has high latency.
+   - To optimize memory access, threads within a warp should work with adjacent elements in memory to reduce latency.
+   - Proper utilization of shared memory can improve performance by reducing memory reads and enhancing memory access patterns.

 Matrix Transpose
 ^^^^^^^^^^^^^^^^
 Matrix transpose is a classic example where shared memory can significantly improve the performance.
 The use of shared memory reduces global memory accesses and exploits the high bandwidth and low latency of shared memory.